Image of an arrow

 Power saving has always been a major preoccupation in embedded systems, as by definition, they could have energy constraint.
 Of course now, energy saving is still on the heart of the discussions.
 Energy saving is always a set of compromise.
 In terms of system or peripherals availability, time to wake… In this blog, we will […]

-The Yocto Project’s Five Year Plan The Yocto Project is one of the most successful technologies to build reliable industrial-grade embedded Linux distributions.
-In order for the project to keep growing, the TSC has decided on a Five Year Plan that shapes it’s stability and attractiveness for the years to come.
-Yocto’s significance for the […]
+The Yocto Project’s Five-Year Plan The Yocto Project is one of the most successful technologies to build reliable industrial-grade embedded Linux distributions.
+In order for the project to keep growing, the Sovereign Tech Fund has decided on a Five-Year Plan that shapes its stability and attractiveness for the years to come.
+These developments were carried […]

 How to bring fully distributed and secure communication capabilities to embedded products and IOT (Part 1).
 Jami is a communication tool developed by Savoir-faire Linux.
 It is available for Windows, MacOS, standard Linux distribution like Ubuntu or Fedora and smartphones (Android and iOS).
 In order to give the opportunity to use Jami in embedded products […]